-The image shows a narrative sculptural relief depicting Narasimhavatara, the fourth avatar of Vishnu, carved above the door of the south garbhagriha of the Kappe Chennigaraya Temple.
-Check the Dashavatara painting on the Hampi Virupaksha Temple Murals for a list and description of all the ten avatars of Vishnu.
+The image shows a narrative sculptural relief depicting Narasimhavatara, the fourth avatar of Vishnu, carved into the lintel of the entrance to the south garbhagriha of the Kappe Chennigaraya Temple.

-In this avatar, Vishnu has a man’s torso with a lion’s face and claws.
+In this avatar, Vishnu has man’s torso and lion’s face and claws.
 He adopted this form to kill an asura named Hiranyakashipu, who wanted to take revenge on Vishnu for killing his brother Hiranyaksha in his previous avatar, i.e., Varahavatara.

 Check Vishnu’s incarnation Narasimha slaying Hiranyakashipu for a detailed explanation of the Narasimhavatara story.